bburns/dnd-rules/README.md

 ## Contribute

-To update the rules, you can <a href="https://github.com/bburns/dnd-rules/edit/master/rules/rules.nm">edit the file `rules/rules.nm` directly</a>.
+To update the rules, you can <a href="https://github.com/bburns/dnd-rules/edit/master/rules/rules.nm">edit the rules directly</a>.
 See below for an explanation of the format.

 To file an issue, see the <a href="https://github.com/bburns/dnd-rules/issues">Issues page</a>.